 Specifically, let us momentarily ignore the motion of the atoms, including possible effects of photon recoil on the atoms.
 Second, we take the limit of low light intensity.
 Third, we restrict our attention to a

-$J_g=0\rightarrow J_e=1$ atomic transition, the simplest possible realistic optical transition scheme in full three dimensions.
+$J_g=0\rightarrow J_e=1$ atomic transition, the simplest possible realistic optical transition scheme in a full three dimensions.
 Fourth, we assume that the incoming light is classical, i.e., a quantum field in a coherent state.
 We define the atomic correlation functions as

 (Equation)